MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 [comment]: <> (mathjax inline > \\(...\\) )
 [comment]: <> (mathjax block  > $$...$$   )
 ---
-This is a note for simplified steps before getting to Black-Scholes Capital Asset Pricing Model (자본자산 가격결정 모형) and for Black-CAPM itself as well.
-Since I am very lazy, I am skipping important demonstrations and graphical illustration parts.
-If you find any error, please do let me know at **gunhoqw20@gmail.com**.
+This is a note for Capital Asset Pricing Model (자본자산 가격결정 모형) and its preliminary work.
+Since I am very lazy, I am skipping important demonstrations and graphical illustration parts...(sorry) If you find any error, please do let me know at **gunhoqw20@gmail.com**.

 ## 1. Portfolio Composition